Improved cosmological fits with quantized primordial power spectra: Power spectra with quantized

 It is clear that there are many theoretical, observational and reconstructive investigations required into models with quantized primordial power spectra, but this work shows that there is compelling observational evidence for increased research effort into these cosmologies.

-\section{Power Spectra with Quantized $k$}
+\section{Power spectra with quantized $k$}

-In this section we follow the derivations given in~\citep{Ma:1995ey}, but adapted for a quantized spectrum.
+In this appendix we follow the derivations given in Ref.~\citep{Ma:1995ey}, but adapted for a quantized spectrum.

 Consider some function $f\left( \vec{x}, \hat{n}, \eta \right)$.
-Since a continuous spectrum of comoving wavenumbers $k=|\vec{k}|$ is usually assumed in perturbation analysis, the canonical definitions for various quantities of interest are defined in terms of integrals.
+Since a continuous spectrum of comoving wave numbers $k=|\vec{k}|$ is usually assumed in perturbation analysis, the canonical definitions for various quantities of interest are defined in terms of integrals.
 We must therefore rewrite our fields as Fourier series, defined as

-where $\Omega_k$ denotes the solid angle in $k$-space, we are looking in the direction of the unit vector $\hat{n}$ and where $\eta$ is conformal time $\mathrm{d}\eta \equiv a \mathrm{d}t$ for scale factor $a\left(\eta\right)$ with cosmic time $t$.
+where $\Omega_k$ denotes the solid angle in $k$ space, we are looking in the direction of the unit vector $\hat{n}$ and where $\eta$ is conformal time $\mathrm{d}\eta \equiv a \mathrm{d}t$ for scale factor $a\left(\eta\right)$ with cosmic time $t$.

-We introduced the spacing $\Delta k \left( k \right)$ between allowed wavenumbers $k=|\vec{k}|$ as a weighting to our Fourier coefficients so that all variables have the same dimensions as in the continuous case.
+We introduced the spacing $\Delta k \left( k \right)$ between allowed wave numbers $k=|\vec{k}|$ as a weighting to our Fourier coefficients so that all variables have the same dimensions as in the continuous case.

 At the origin ($\vec{x}=\vec{0}$),

 where, by orthogonality,

 Expanding in term of Legendre polynomials,